ElesCloud/ESCDocuments/HANDBOOK.md

 2. Armed (that is, weapons attached AND drawn) individuals that exit the attacker spawn are generally considered hostile.
    - Exception: a visitor who is not known to regularly attack ESC should be given an opportunity to disarm.
 An IM request to stand down is sufficient.
-   - If a visitor is given an opportunity to disarm and then moves out of the spawn area, but fails to comply with the warning, they are considered a target.
+   - If a visitor is given an opportunity to disarm but moves onto the field without complying, they are considered a target.

 3. Visitors invited by ESC personnel may be allowed in restricted areas with supervision.
    - The invitee of the guest is solely responsible for their guest's behavior.